WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 95. How to fetch data with React Hooks?

 - You can use the useEffect hook to fetch data in a React functional component.
 The useEffect hook allows you to run a side effect , such as fetching data , after the component has rendered.
 You can also use useState to store the fetched data and update the component when the data is available.

+## 96. What is Concurrent Rendering?

+- Concurrent rendering is feature of React that allows the browser to continue rendering the rest of the application while a component is being updated.
+This can improve the user experience by providing smoother animations and reducing the perceived time to load the application.